comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 Email: The email to the initiative maintainer (Currently not used by the software)
 Presentation: The text shown on the landing page that users are presented with.
-Footer: A small text shown at the bottom of each page Tor Hidden Service: Your Tor Hidden Service hostname with HTTP:// (Used in notification email)
+Footer: A small text shown at the bottom of each page

 Please consider that currently GlobaLeaks does only allow "text" editing with no formatting or URL-linking.
 Work is underway to enable editing with a dual WYSIWYG rich text editor, along with markdown manual tweaking as per https://github.com/globaleaks/GlobaLeaks/issues/618 .